nebula-plugins/nebula-ospackage-plugin/README.md

 ## Usage

-Since this plugin is making the daemon for you, it could be difficult ot access the standard daemon configuration.
+Since this plugin is making the daemon for you, it could be difficult to access the standard daemon configuration.
 To alleviate this, there's a extension provided for configuring the application daemon, called _applicationdaemon_:

     applicationdaemon {